-Discussion: Security categorization determinations consider potential adverse impacts to organizational operations, organizational assets, individuals, other organizations, and the Nation resulting from the loss of confidentiality, integrity, or availability of information.
-The categorization process is carried out by the system owner and the information owner or steward in cooperation and collaboration with senior leaders and executives with mission, business function, or risk management responsibilities.
-This ensures that individual systems are categorized based on the mission and business objectives of the organization.
-The system owner and information owner or steward consider the results from the security risk assessment (and the privacy risk assessment when the system processes PII) as a part of the security categorization process influence the selection of security controls for the system.
-Security categorization information is documented in the security plan or included as an attachment to the plan and can be cross-referenced in a privacy plan when the system processes PII.
+1710 Discussion: Security categorization determinations consider potential adverse impacts to organizational 1711 operations, organizational assets, individuals, other organizations, and the Nation resulting from the loss 1712 of confidentiality, integrity, or availability of information.
+The categorization process is carried out by the 1713 system owner and the information owner or steward in cooperation and collaboration with senior leaders 1714 and executives with mission, business function, or risk management responsibilities.
+This ensures that 1715 individual systems are categorized based on the mission and business objectives of the organization.
+The 1716 system owner and information owner or steward consider the results from the security risk assessment 1717 (and the privacy risk assessment when the system processes PII) as a part of the security categorization 1718 decision.
+The decision is consistent with the risk management strategy.
+The results of the categorization 1719 process influence the selection of security controls for the system.
+Security categorization information is 1720 documented in the security plan or included as an attachment to the plan and can be cross-referenced in 1721 a privacy plan when the system processes PII.

-The security categorization results for the system can be further refined by the organization to facilitate an impact-level prioritization of systems with the same impact level (see Task P-6).
-Results from the impact-level prioritization conducted by the organization can be used to help system owners in control selection and tailoring decisions.
+1722The security categorization results for the system can be further refined by the organization to facilitate1723an impact-level prioritization of systems with the same impact level (see Task P-6).
+Results from the1724impact-level prioritization conducted by the organization can be used to help system owners in control1725selection and tailoring decisions.

+1726

+References:

+[FIPS 199];

+[SP 800-30];

+[SP 800-39]

+(System Level);

+[SP 800-59];

+[SP 800-60-1];

+[SP 800-60-2];

+1727

+[SP 800-160-1]

-References: [FIPS 199]; [SP 800-30]; [SP 800-39] (System Level); [SP 800-59]; [SP 800-60-1]; [SP 800-60-2]; [SP 800-160-1] (Stakeholder Needs and Requirements Definition and System Requirements Definition Processes); [IR 8179]; [CNSSI 1253]; [NIST CSF] (Core [Identify Function]).
+(Stakeholder Needs and Requirements Definition and System Requirements Definition

+1728

+Processes);

+[IR 8179];

+[CNSSI 1253];

+[NIST CSF]

+(Core [Identify Function]).
-SECURITY CATEGORIZATION REVIEW AND APPROVAL

-TASK C-2 Review and approve the security categorization results and decision.

-Potential Inputs: Impact levels determined for each information type and for each security objective (confidentiality, integrity, availability); system categorization based on high water mark of information type impact levels; list of high-value assets for the organization.

-Potential Outputs: Approval of security categorization for the system.

-Primary Responsibility: Authorizing Official or Authorizing Official Designated Representative; Senior Agency Official for Privacy.

-Supporting Roles: Senior Accountable Official for Risk Management or Risk Executive (Function); Chief Information Officer; Senior Agency Information Security Officer.
+- 1729 SECURITY CATEGORIZATION REVIEW AND APPROVAL - 1730 TASK C-2 Review and approve the security categorization results and decision. - Potential Inputs: Impact levels determined for each information type and for each security objective (confidentiality, integrity, availability); system categorization based on high water mark of information type impact levels; list of high-value assets for the organization. - 1734 Potential Outputs: Approval of security categorization for the system. - Primary Responsibility: Authorizing Official or Authorizing Official Designated Representative; Senior Agency Official for Privacy. - Supporting Roles: Senior Accountable Official for Risk Management or Risk Executive (Function); Chief Information Officer; Senior Agency Information Security Officer.